East Greenland Adventure | 6 Days

 Remember to wear warm clothing, it can be much colder out on the boat.
 Lunch and warm refreshments are included.

-Today we’re going to the local artist workshop, to check out their renowned handicraft, before moving down to the harbour to visit the local museum.
-The museum is based in an old church erected in 1903, there are plenty of artefacts and historical treasures here where you can learn about the life in East Greenland.
+In the afternoon we’re meeting up at 1pm for city and flower valley walk.
+We will be going to the local artist workshop, to check out their renowned handicraft, before moving down to the harbor to visit the local museum.
+The museum is based in an old church erected in 1903, there are plenty of artefacts and historical treasures here where you can learn about life in East Greenland.

 We’ll continue up to the hospital and the new church, then go beyond them to see the oldest part of town, where the polar explorer Ejnar Mikkelsen used to live.